 Secondly, they need to be introduced at relatively high speed to be deeply embed in the cryogen thus improving the forced convection thermal transfer (source).

 Both of those objectives can be achieved using commercially available nebulizers.
-Those devices are commonly use in lungs drug delivery (Why? source).
+These devices are commonly use in drug delivery to lungs (Why? source).
 Droplet size relate to alveolar absorption …

 Liquid nebulization is achieved by the application of a dispersing force on a liquid or solution.
 The dispersing force can be of two sources, a jet of gas (from air pressurization through a compressor) or ultrasonic waves, leading to two main family of nebulizer devices (jet or ultrasonic).

-Ultrasonic Nebulizers gives a higher MMAD (Mass Median Aerodynamic Diameter) with respect to jet nebulizers (source).
+Ultrasonic Nebulizers give a higher MMAD (Mass Median Aerodynamic Diameter) with respect to jet nebulizers (source).
 A peculiar feature of jet nebulizers is that they tend to cool down the water in the sample container during the nebulization process (source).

 I have chosen to use a commercially available compressor nebulizer, Phillips Innospire Deluxe.
 It is made of a compressor (maximum working pressure 3.6 bar), pumping the air and producing a high velocity flow through a liquid sample container (10 ml), producing an aerosol (Explain better water channeled through 4 capillaries, broke up by jet flow, baffle retain big particles and smaller particles aerosol channel out of water container).

 We have adapted the nebulizer to use nitrogen (N2) as a carrier gas rather than the ambient air and the benefits are three-folded.
 It prevents the introduction of both water (an impurity when D2O is used) and oxygen (a catalyst in an explosive atmosphere).
 The N2 flow is also an adjustable parameter to influence the nebulization process (cf. Figure?
 Chapter 6-7 – microscope pictures).
-We have blocked all the sources of auxiliary flow; The mouthpiece has been replaced by a plastic pipe that connect to the water container via a custom-made PTFE connection.
-An O-ring (red in figure 4) is inserted so that the system is completely airtight. (what is the effect on nebulization process?)
+We have blocked all the sources of auxiliary flow; The mouthpiece has been replaced by a plastic pipe that connects to the water container via a custom-made PTFE connection.
+An O-ring, shown in red in figure 4 (c) is inserted so that the system is completely airtight. (what is the effect on nebulization process?)